New Year off the grid is cool.

 Stop Hibernating in Winter- why not Xmas off the grid, on a canal boat?

-OK this is easy for me because I live on one, but not impossible for you, all you need is a little adventurous spirit.
-Canal boats are warm and cosy and wonderfully peaceful!
+OK this is easy for me because I live on one, but not totally impossible for you, all you need is a little adventurous spirit!
+Canal boats are warm and cosy and wonderfully peaceful.
+But take heed, most rentals are not fitted out for surviving through Winter, not even for a weekend.

 The weather is likely your first objection.
 I love being nestled in with the wood burner glowing whilst the wind buffets us and the ropes creak as they stretch on their taught mooring.
 Rain hammers on the roof and hungry ducks hang brief outside the window, hoping for a window to be thrown open and food to be tossed their way.